King's Norton and Northfield Urban District: Free libraries

-Council Schools
+Council schools

-Until the 1902 Education Act, elementary education within the District was provided through a combination of a number of voluntary schools established by religious organisations, such as the Church of England National Schools and the non-denominational British Schools, together with those schools built and maintained by the local School Boards for King's Norton and Beoley, who had been set up in the wake of the Elementary Education Act 1870.
-Under the 1902 Act the Urban District Council was designated a Local Education Authority, and thereafter assumed the duties of the former King's Norton and Beoley School Boards, which were accordingly abolished, inheriting their existing school buildings, as well as being given the power to establish new elementary schools within the area.
+Until the Education Act 1902, elementary education within the district was provided through a combination of a number of voluntary schools established by religious organisations, such as the Church of England national schools and the non-denominational British schools, together with those schools built and maintained by the local school boards for King's Norton and Beoley, who had been set up in the wake of the Elementary Education Act 1870.
+Under the 1902 act the urban district council was designated a local education authority, and thereafter assumed the duties of the former King's Norton and Beoley school boards, which were accordingly abolished, inheriting their existing school buildings, as well as being given the power to establish new elementary schools within the area.